UK Biodiversity Indicators 2021. Indicator C2 – Habitat Connectivity 2021

-These documents support response indicator: C2.
-Habitat connectivity.
-The documents include a fiche and datasheet.
+These documents support state indicator C2 – Habitat Connectivity.
+The documents include a datasheet.

 Resource type Publication